its-edalo/slay-the-jokers/README.md

             - [Neato](https://github.com/neatoqueen/NeatoJokers)
             - [Cryptid](https://github.com/MathIsFun0/Cryptid)
     - Incompatible mods:
-        - Mods that modify existing card names and effects are **not** compatible.
+        - Mods that modify existing card effects are **not** compatible.
+    - Needs more testing:
         - The multiplayer mod has **not** been thoroughly tested and some users have reported crashes on past versions (that were hopefully fixed by the latest updates).

 - **Privacy**: This mod needs to upload data to the Slay the Jokers server (for details, see the `How It Works` section below).
 This includes **only game-related data** (such as card positions) - no personal or private information is collected.
 You can verify this by checking out `stj_save.lua` and `stj_uploader.py`.